 (talking about SliTaz, I kinda stopped following the project, even though I find it interesting… note to self: pay more attention to it from now on)

-I developed some add-ins for the Casio Prizm series of graphic calculators (fx-CG10 and fx-CG20).
-The software is available for download at Cemetech, sometimes from GitHub and sometimes also directly from a server of mine.
+I developed some add-ins for the Casio Prizm series of graphic calculators (fx-CG10 and fx-CG20; some add-ins are compatible with the fx-CG50 and Graph 90+E).
+The software is available for download directly from a server of mine, sometimes from Cemetech and sometimes from Casiopeia.

-The Utilities add-in is exactly what it name says: an add-in full of utilities not originally found on the Casio Prizm calculators.
+The Utilities add-in is exactly what its name says: an add-in full of utilities not originally found on the Casio Prizm calculators.
 This includes:

 - Clock, with time and date and the tools for adjusting them;